Pain and Cognition Neuroimaging Lab

 Carmen Zheng gave a talk on “The neural correlates of comorbid pain and depression” at the APS event - CCN Postgraduate Research Symposium, September 8th 2020.

-Prof. Yury Shtyrov, Center of Functionally Integrative Neuroscience, Aarhus University, Denmark gave a talk entitled "Cortical systems for word acquisition and storage" on November 9th at 11 am, Lowe Theatre, Redmond Barry Building.
+Dr. Natalia Egorova-Brumley hosted a talk by Prof. Yury Shtyrov, Center of Functionally Integrative Neuroscience, Aarhus University, Denmark ("Cortical systems for word acquisition and storage") on November 9th

 Experimental Pain Journal Club